greeeg/redefined.cloud/content/terms/load-balancer/index.en.md

 ---
-title: 'What is a Load Balancer?'
+title: 'What is a Load balancer?'
 description: 'A load balancer is like a traffic cop directing traffic at the entrance of a tunnel to multiple lanes.'
 name: 'Load balancer'
 summary: ''